 Let’s say a couple plans to sell a paid-off primary residence in the same year they retire.
 Let’s assume they’ll have capital gains beyond the primary home exclusion of $500,000 (for a married couple).
 Suppose those gains are substantial and earned income in their final year is still reasonably high.
 The combination of higher income and capital gains could expose them to paying more for Medicare.
 An alternative strategy might be to delay selling the property until income drops a year later.
 It is important to note that certain life-changing events allow individuals to petition an IRMAA surcharge.
 Visit the Social Security website to learn more.

 The time to repair the roof is when the sun is shining.

 -John F. Kennedy

-Furthermore, what is going to be the strategy for paying?
+What is going to be the strategy for paying?
 How realistic is it to have funds come from cash reserves, retirement accounts, or a property sale?
-That’s where insurance can play a role, but in many cases, it just makes sense to consider a reverse mortgage to reduce costs or tap into equity.
+That’s where insurance can play a role, but in many cases, it makes sense to consider a reverse mortgage to reduce costs or tap into equity.

 These are often big numbers to most retirees, and they typically occur during a vulnerable period in people’s lives when individuals are on a fixed income.

 No matter what, there ALWAYS needs to be a consideration and a well-rationed plan for long-term custodial care, even if insurance was not purchased or is unavailable.
 I’ve seen all kinds of creative ideas, and if you are interested in learning more, please read our article Qualifying Yourself for Long Term Care.